 Add a small knob of butter and stir it into the carrots with a wooden spoon.
 Use just enough butter to glaze the surfaces of all of the carrots, so add a small amount at a time until the carrots are coated but not swimming in butter.

-Add a small amount of white sugar, brown sugar, honey, maple syrup or molasses, and stir it into the carrots.
+Add a small amount of white sugar, brown sugar, maple syrup or molasses and stir it into the carrots.
+Or try honey-glazed baby carrots.
 Carrots are naturally sweet, so start with just a teaspoon or two of sweetener.
 Add more later if you want a sweeter glaze.

-Add optional seasonings, such as lemon or orange zest, grated fresh ginger, or a pinch of chili or curry powder.
-Stir them into the carrots with the wooden spoon.
+Add optional seasonings, such as lemon or orange zest, grated fresh ginger or a pinch of chili or curry powder.
+Stir them into the carrots with a wooden spoon.

 Stir the carrots gently over the heat for about five minutes.
 The sweetener and butter should thoroughly blend to form a shiny glaze on the carrots.

 Taste one of the carrots.
 If you want them to be sweeter, add a little more sugar, honey, molasses or syrup and stir over the heat for a few more minutes.
 Serve immediately, while the carrots are still hot.